-5. SCHEDULE 1: DEVELOPMENT OF POE DEMAND TRACES FOR THE EAAP
+5. SCHEDULE 1: DEVELOPMENT OF 10% POE AND 50% POE DEMAND TRACES FOR THE EAAP

-The demand traces used in the EAAP represent operational demand, and therefore reflect the demand met by scheduled, semi- scheduled and large non-scheduled generation in the NEM6.
+The demand traces used in the EAAP will represent operational demand, and therefore reflect the demand met by scheduled and semi-scheduled and large non-scheduled generation in the NEM6.

-A half-hourly resolution is used in the EAAP probabilistic simulations.
-These traces are generated using the same method employed to produce demand traces for publications such as ISP, the ESOO and medium term PASA7.
+An A half-hourly resolution iswill be used in the EAAP probabilistic simulations, requiring hourly demand traces to be used.
+These traces will be are generated using the same method employed to produce demand traces for both the National Transmission